NovelAI/novelai-aspect-ratio-bucketing/README.md

 # NovelAI Aspect Ratio Bucketing

-Training with aspect ratio bucketing can greatly improve the quality of outputs, so we have decided to release the bucketing code under a permissive MIT license.
+Training with aspect ratio bucketing can greatly improve the quality of outputs (and I personally don't want another base model trained with center crops), so we have decided to release the bucketing code under a permissive MIT license.

 This repository provides an implementation of aspect ratio bucketing for training generative image models as described in our [blogpost](https://blog.novelai.net/novelai-improvements-on-stable-diffusion-e10d38db82ac).
 The relevant section of the post is reproduced below.